Skip to Main Content

 In the news

-The Federal Reserve cut rates by 25 basis points at its meeting on Nov.
-7, after cutting rates by 50 basis points at its September rate-setting meeting.
+The Federal Reserve cut rates by a quarter percentage point, or 25 basis points, at its meeting on Dec.
+18, after cutting rates by a combined 75 basis points at its November and September rate-setting meetings.
 Top CD rates have been losing ground gradually in 2024 in light of strong signals the Fed would eventually cut rates.
 CD yields remain historically high at this time, however, so you can still lock in a high APY.

 A long-term CD might be worth considering in this rate environment.
 This way, you’d be locking in an attractive yield for longer as rates continue to decline.